Airheart: Gameplay

-The name Airheart is the title the player aspires to earn.
-The user controls a jet-propelled flotation device.
-They must navigate their craft and fight robotic defenders.
-Spirit guardians instruct the player to collect certain items, such as a sword or a goblet, which are needed for a final battle to free an infant boy prince.
+Players assume the role of a warrior tasked to rescue an infant prince in a structure over the ocean.
+They are tasked by the Spirit Guardians to retrieve three items: a sword, goblet and harp, to prove their fitness to perform the rescue.
+Players navigate using a sled and shoot robots using a projectile weapon attached to it.
+There are seven types of robots, each with a different defense system, with some pursuing the player or attempting to destroy their craft.
+Players must pick up the Pod of a destroyed robot before it respawns the robot.

 Development

-Gorlin had great success with his first title, Choplifter, which he developed in six months.
+Airheart was developed by Dan Gorlin, who had previously developed Choplifter.
 Airheart took about three years to develop.
-This is in large part because he also developed other games which he lost interest in and never completed and also because he did a lot of research and built a number of tools to help in game development.
+This is in large part because he also developed other games which he lost interest in and never completed, and also because he did a lot of research and built a number of tools to help in game development.
 Gorlin was unable to include all the features he planned.
 At one point, for example, he had tunnel and underwater levels working, but was unable to complete them due to time constraints.
 Tunnels and islands, in fact, were key elements of his original vision for the game, but had to be scrapped, being too ambitious for the time.

 The largest version of each sprite was created by hand, then Gorlin used proprietary tools to create the roughly twenty smaller versions.
-Storing these sprites in RAM, he was able to simulate scaling in realtime.
+Storing these sprites in RAM, he was able to simulate scaling in real time.
 Though the sprites used a lot of memory, it was the only method that satisfied Gorlin since he hated the low-polygon look of other contemporary games.